yuh-m/42_born2beroot/README.md

 ## 5. sudo
 - Sudo is a program to allow a sysadmin to give limited access to users and log root activity.
-- Till now all the project was using the __root__ user, from now on the assigned user on sudo group can and run commands by using the prefix `sudo`, and it's possible to finish the configuration of a machine in a remote local.
+- Till now all the project was using the __root__ user, after this setup is possible to assign an user to sudo group can, and run commands by using the prefix `sudo`, and it's possible to finish the configuration of a machine in a remote local.
 </br>
 - https://www.sudo.ws/about/intro/
 - https://man7.org/linux/man-pages/man8/sudo.8.html